RacheleAnderson/lsp-sim/README.md

 **Locally Stationary Process Simulation in Python**

-This package provides tools to simulate *locally stationary processes (LSPs)* following Silverman’s definition.
+This package provides tools to simulate *locally stationary processes (LSPs)* in Silverman’s sense with a flexible covariance structure: stationary correlation part $r(\tau)$ and time-varying power part $q(\eta)$, both chosen as Gaussian functions.

-It includes the function `lsp_f0_sim` for generating realizations with time-varying covariance.
+It includes the functions:

----

-## Features
-- Simulate multiple realizations of an LSP.
-- Flexible covariance structure: stationary correlation part $r(\tau)$ and time-varying power part $q(\eta)$.
-- In this implementation, $q(\eta)$ and $r(\tau)$ are chosen as Gaussian functions.
+-`lsp_f0_sim` for simulating LSP realizations -`wv_lsp` for calculating the Wigner-Ville distribution of the LSP

-- Jupyter notebook demo included for exploring parameter effects.
-- Reproducible simulations using fixed random seeds.
+A simple Jupyter notebook demo `demo_lsp_sim.ipynb` is included for exploring parameter effects.
+Reproducible simulations can be obtained by fixing random seeds.

----

 ## Installation

-Clone the repository and install in editable mode (so changes are reflected immediately):
+Clone the repository and install

 ```bash
 git clone https://github.com/RacheleAnderson/lsp-sim.git